-By the time Max went back home, I had become one of the old hands in the company.
+By the time Max went back home in September, I had become one of the old hands in the company.
 I wasn't an ideal example for newbies to emulate - in the minds of the cadre - and I created many problems for the cadre with my attitude, which tended to infect the newbies.
 I got out of Vietnam one month early, in December 1970 - this owing to the drawdown of American troops as part of "Vietnamization".
 My stay in the transit company at Cam Ranh Bay on the way out was very different from my first experiences with transit companies when I was coming in-country.
 I had become a wily veteran and knew how to stay out of stupid work details and the eyes of the cadre until I was on a manifest for the flight home.

 We all cheered wildly on our chartered civilian flight when our aircraft wheels left the gound at Cam Ranh Bay, but we were pretty tired when we arrived at Fort Lewis, Washington at about 3 am.
 No one was there to greet us, but they provided us with the promised steak and eggs breakfast at 3 am anyway.
 Then, we did our processing, got our plane tickets for our connecting flights, and by 8 am, I was at SEATAC airport for my flight home.
 I arrived home, greeted my parents - and began the process of trying to understand what I was doing back home.
 As it turned out, like my son, I was not out of the military yet.
 That was yet to come, about 13 months later.
 But I was out of Vietnam.
 And with a deep-seated anger and a reluctance to talk about it to anyone not in the military.
 I'm sure I was a source of confusion and concern for my parents while I was on leave.